myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

   Choose a server location that is as close as possible to the location where you intend to connect from to reduce latency.
 - One Ubuntu 16.04 server with a sudo non-root user, SSH key, and firewall enabled, which you can set up by following [this Initial Server Setup tutorial](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04).

-Remember that if you run out of RAM, the application will be terminated by the Linux kernel, and you might lose your work.
-If you know or notice that the programs you use require a lot of RAM, you can power off your droplet and resize as needed.
+Recall that if you run out of RAM, applications will be terminated by the Linux kernel, and you might lose your work.
+If you notice that the programs you use require a lot of RAM, you can power off your droplet and resize as needed.

 ## Step 1 — Add the X2Go repository on Launchpad to APT

-Introduction to the step.
-What are we going to do and why are we doing it?
+Introduction to the step. **What are we going to do and why are we doing it?** [apt-get](https://help.ubuntu.com/community/AptGet)  [ppa](https://help.ubuntu.com/community/Repositories/CommandLine#Adding_Launchpad_PPA_Repositories)s

-First we will need to add the official X2Go software repository to our list of packages.  [apt-get](https://help.ubuntu.com/community/AptGet)  [ppa](https://help.ubuntu.com/community/Repositories/CommandLine#Adding_Launchpad_PPA_Repositories)s
+First we will need to add the official X2Go software repository to our list of packages.

-Next...
+To do this, we will first to install the `software-properties-common` package,

-Finally...
+**Next...**

-Now transition to the next step by telling the reader what's next.
+**Finally...**

 To to install `add-apt-repository` on Ubuntu 16.04: